alr41/Exercise-1-of-Part-3---Advanced-OOP---Univeristy-of-Turku/Answers - Exercise 1 of Part 3.md

     Integer generate()
 ```

-Since the **RandomGenerator** class can return an Object of various types, not exclusively an Integer, the subclass method attempting to override it with only an Integer return type lead to the compiling error.
+Since the **RandomGenerator** class can return an Object of various types, not exclusively an Integer, the subclass method attempting to override it with only an Integer return type leads to the compiling error.

 For the code to properly work, the return type should be consistent with the superclass method, such as still returning an Object, or the superclass itself should use generics to allow subclasses to specify the return type.